coreruleset/documentation/content/deployment/anomaly.md

 setvar:tx.sql_injection_score=+%{tx.critical_anomaly_score},\
 ```

-This adds a variable amount, tx.critical\_anomaly\_score, to the current
+This adds a variable amount, *tx.critical_anomaly_score*, to the current
 anomaly scores.
 The user can configure what each score represents from
 within the csr-setup.conf file and these scores will be propagated out
 for use in the rules by using macro expansion.
 The following is an